AlexisBurton/Election_analyis/README.md

 	|  Denver |  306,055 | 82.8 %  |
 	|  Jefferson |   38,855 | 10.5%  |

-Similar to calculating the total election results, an initial county vote variable was set to zero.
-This variable however was created as a dictionary tied to the County names, so as the program iterated through the .csv data, a vote was added to the appropriate dictionary entry based on the county listed in each row. county vote code.png

 - Denver County cast the most votes.
 - Votes by Candidate